Breed-specific legislation: United States

 As of 2018, there was some level of breed-specific legislation in 37 states and over 1,000 cities.
 Though the federal government of the United States has not enacted breed-specific legislation, four of the five branches of the United States Armed Forces have restricted certain breeds at almost 300 installations (mostly with respect to on-base housing and privatized housing).
 Over 20 American Indian reservations have also enacted BSL.

 The following 17 states prohibit their municipalities from passing breed-specific laws: Colorado, Connecticut, Florida, Illinois, Maine, Massachusetts, Minnesota, Nevada, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, and Virginia.
 California prohibits most breed-specific laws, but allows breed-specific spay/neuter.

-There have been at least 60 municipality BSL repeals in the U.S. since 2018.